hoffmannjordan/Insect-Development-Model/README.md

 In the above plot, the color represents the instantaneous speed of motion at the snapshot that is shown.

 # Comparison to Experimental Data
-By extract parameters from the data, we are able to match every quantifiable aspect of embryonic development that we are able to measure. s
+By extract parameters from the data, we are able to match every quantifiable aspect of embryonic development that we are able to measure.

 # Fate
 In the development of _Gryllus bimaculatus_, only a small fraction of the entire egg volume comprises the region where the embryo will coalesce.
 By using our developmental model, we are able to perfectly track nuclei through time.
 This allows us to hypothesis answers related to fate determination of nuclei (whether they will become embryonic or extra embryonic).
 A rough example of the capabilities are shown below.